 It may sound obvious, but many transitional readers haven’t learned this strategy.
 Or at least they forget to employ it when they read.
 It’s the first strategy a reader should try when reading.
 Go back to the location where they think their comprehension decreased.
 Then reread.

 What is the easiest way to teach this to students?
 Tell them to go back to the location where they think their comprehension decreased.
 Then reread.

 You can tell students to slow down when they reread.
 Pay closer attention to the words to make sure they read the correct words.
 “I’m going to the store to buy bags of candy” is much different in terms of comprehension than “I’m not going to the store to buy bags of candy.”

 Sometimes comprehension breaks down because the words are just a little too complex.
-This causes fluency to decrease.
-That affects comprehension.
+This causes fluency to decrease (Read more on how Word Study can Increase Fluency).
+A decrease in fluency affects comprehension negatively.
 Rereading is an easy way to increase fluency on a specific text and increase understanding.

 Vocabulary is often the culprit when it comes to a breakdown in comprehension.
 Students need to know that clarifying words is a specific strategy they can use.
 Emergent and early readers don’t expect that every word holds meaning.
 They don’t expect that they should understand each word’s meaning.

 Fluent readers do understand this.
 That’s why teaching it to transitional readers is critical.
 Generally, early readers do not understand how to solve unknown words.
 This is why they don’t expect themselves to…until you teach this strategy.